foursquare/sublime-pantsbuild-plugin/README.md

 - Update status bar with number of imports added.
 - Filter type parameters out from the list of symbols sent.
 - Get list of symbols from pants.
+- Add hooks to menu and Main and Context menus.